 You might, unconsciously or otherwise, end up tipping more than you need to on holiday.
 In some countries, a tip is included as part of the bill as gratuity, so technically you don’t need to add anything extra.
 In other countries, such as Japan, it is seen as an insult to the owner of the restaurant to tip the waiting staff.
 Find out what the tipping culture is like in the country you’re headed – it could help you stretch your budget even further.
 Which?
 Have a great guide to how much you should be tipping in each country.

 Would Airbnb be better?

 The rise of accommodation marketplaces like Airbnb has increased the number of options for places to stay, as well as arguably offering a cheaper option than hotels.
-What’s more, it’s a more enriching experience as you’ll probably get to see a side to a city you wouldn’t have otherwise.
+What’s more, it’s a more enriching experience as you’ll probably get to see a side to your destination city you wouldn’t have otherwise.

 Borrow guides and maps

 Do you really need to buy an expensive travel guide and city map?
 If you have a well-stocked local library, you’ll probably be able to borrow from there – otherwise ask family and friends, go on eBay, or pop to your local charity shop.
 Another place you could get travel guides from are car boot sales, you could even practice your haggling skills before your holiday.
 Just make sure that your chosen guide is a relatively recent edition.